Skip to Main Content

 Excessive transaction fee None

+Membership.
 Alliant is easy to join despite its status as a credit union.
-If you don’t meet specific criteria listed on its website, you can become a member of Foster Care to Success (FC2S) to become eligible for Alliant membership.
-Alliant will pay a $5 membership fee to FC2S on your behalf.
+If you don’t meet specific criteria listed on its website, you can become an Alliant Credit Union Foundation digital inclusion advocate to become eligible for Alliant membership.
+Alliant will pay the one-time $5 contribution to the Foundation on your behalf.

-Alliant offered highly rated mobile apps for Android and iOS devices during Bankrate’s review.
+Digital experience.
+Alliant offered highly rated mobile apps for Android and iOS devices.
 The app allows customers to deposit checks, transfer money between accounts, pay monthly bills and track expenses with a personal financial management tool.

+Customer support.
 The credit union provides a toll-free 24/7 phone number for issues that need immediate attention.
-It also offers an online contact form for other account and service questions.
+It also offers a chat option and an online contact form for other account and service questions.

 Review methodology